 Jesus perfectly fulfilled all 300 Old Testament predictions!
 The odds of any other person fulfilling even 8 of those predictions are 1 in 100,000,000,000,000,000.3

 In response to this hope, a huge crowd set up a virtual parade for Jesus as he entered Jerusalem.
 They laid down palm branches across the road as Jesus rode into Jerusalem on a donkey (also prophesied regarding the Messiah).
 And they called out, "Blessed is he who comes in the name of the Lord."
 Even Jesus' disciples enthusiastically asked him, "Is this when you will set up your kingdom?"
-Everyone was hoping that Jesus would free the Jews from domination from the Romans.
+Everyone was hoping that Jesus would free the Jews from Roman domination.
 But that is not what Jesus came to do.
 He came to fulfill what Isaiah predicted about the Messiah:

 "He was despised and rejected by men, a man of sorrows, and familiar with suffering.
 Like one from whom men hide their faces he was despised, and we esteemed him not.
 Surely he took up our infirmities and carried our sorrows, yet we considered him stricken by God, smitten by him, and afflicted.
 But he was pierced for our transgressions, he was crushed for our iniquities; the punishment that brought us peace was upon him, and by his wounds we are healed.
 We all, like sheep, have gone astray, each of us has turned to his own way; and the LORD has laid on him the iniquity of us all."4

 Jesus came to pay for each person's individual sins, so that they could be forgiven... including the Jews.
 But they were not looking for a Messiah to pay for their sin.
-They wanted the Messiah who would come rule the nations, which Jesus will do one day.
+They wanted the Messiah who would come to rule the nations, which Jesus will do one day.

 Just as the Jews were dominated by the Romans, even today Israel continues to be in tension with and under pressure from other nations.
 According to the Bible, Jerusalem will continue to be the very central location of political turmoil.
 This will be true until Jesus returns.
 And when Jesus comes the second time, he will not come humbly to pay for our sins, for that has been done.
 He will come the second time in fulfillment of the rest of the Old Testament prophesies about the Messiah....as King and Victor and Judge.